MrDSGC/Instagram-Clone/questions.md

 **BUG LIST**

 *MAJOR*

--  likes not updating properly in photo.jsx state
+  - likes not updating in photo_index.jsx state
-  +  0 likes until go to another photo with more than 0 likes and state is persisted between photos
-  + 1 less like upon opening

 *MINOR*

-- likes not updating in photo_index.jsx state
+- text not wrapping in comments

 - holding down keys does not re-register keystroke?
   + use this.select()